iu-parfunc/lvars/redex/README.md

 application can step, then any of three rules can apply next -- E-App-1, E-App-2, and E-ParApp -- leading to an exponential increase in the number of evaluation paths that an configuration might take.
-It is easy to construct [lambdaLVar programs that are very slow to test with `test-->>`][slow-test] under this semantics, because the system must take all evaluation paths.
+It is easy to construct lambdaLVar programs that are very slow to test with `test-->>` under this semantics, because the system must take all evaluation paths.
 Of course, taking all evaluation paths is exactly the behavior we want.
 Although we can't prove determinism with Redex, we _can_ prove the _absence_ of determinism -- a reduction graph that does not converge means that there's a nondeterminism-introducing bug somewhere.
 Nevertheless, sometimes we just want to check that a program runs at all.
 In that case, to ameliorate the slowness, we can define more restricted versions of E-App-1 and E-App-2, in which the subexpression that is not taking a step must be a _value_.
 Finally, we add an E-GetValBlock rule, which allows a _blocked_ `get` expression to step to itself.
 This is necessary because a blocked `get` is not a value.
-We call the resulting reduction relation `small-step-fast-rr`.
+We call the resulting reduction relation `fast-rr`.

-Under the `small-step-fast-rr` rules, an application expression in which one subexpression is a blocked `get` will always be able to take a step under one of the three application rules, but not all thread interleavings will be explored.
+Under the `fast-rr` rules, an application expression in which one subexpression is a blocked `get` will always be able to take a step under one of the three application rules, but not all thread interleavings will be explored.
 The speed boost we get from that